The home of LibreOffice

 The Board of Directors [or "BoD"] is the Foundation's Board of Directors, the main administration of the Foundation's projects and teams.
 Directors are directly elected by Community Members.
 The Board of Directors consists of seven (7) members and three (3) deputies.
 The Board of Directors may launch any other teams or committees ad hoc if necessary.

-Deputy Chairman, TDF Founder, Hacker, OASIS ODF TC member, working on the code since 2001
+Chairman of the Board, TDF Founder, Hacker, OASIS ODF TC member, working on the code since 2001

 Thorsten was part of the OpenOffice.org project almost from the start, when he joined the then-Sun-Microsystems